ALEEEHU/World-Simulator/README.md

   title={Lumos-1: On Autoregressive Video Generation from a Unified Model Perspective}, author={Yuan, Hangjie and Chen, Weihua and Cen, Jun and Yu, Hu and Liang, Jingyun and Chang, Shuning and Lin, Zhihui and Feng, Tao and Liu, Pengwei and Xing, Jiazheng and Luo, Hao and Tang, Jiasheng and Wang, Fan and Yang, Yi}, journal={arXiv preprint arXiv:2507.08801}, year={2025}
 }

+@article{gu2025phyworldbench,
+  title={"PhyWorldBench": A Comprehensive Evaluation of Physical Realism in Text-to-Video Models}, author={Gu, Jing and Liu, Xian and Zeng, Yu and Nagarajan, Ashwin and Zhu, Fangrui and Hong, Daniel and Fan, Yue and Yan, Qianqi and Zhou, Kaiwen and Liu, Ming-Yu and others}, journal={arXiv preprint arXiv:2507.13428}, year={2025}
+}